 Motorola's Manufacturer Identity is 00000001110.
 The Customer Part Number consists of two parts: Motorola Design Center Number (bits 27:22) and a sequence number (bits 21:12).
 The sequence number is divided into two parts: Core Number (bits 21:17) and Chip Derivative Number (bits 16:12).
 Motorola Semiconductor IsraeL (MSIL) Design Center Number is 000110 and DSP56600 core number is 00001.
+For the DSP56602, the chip derivative number is 00010.

 Once the IDCODE instruction is decoded, it selects the ID register, which is a 32-bit data register.
-Since the Bypass register loads a logic 0 at the start of a scan cycle, whereas the ID register loads a logic 1 into its least significant bit, examination of the first bit of data shifted out of a component during a test data scan sequence immediate following exit from Test-Logic-Reset controller state shows whether such a register is included in the design.
+Since the Bypass register loads a logic 0 at the start of a scan cycle, whereas the ID register loads a logic 1 into its Least Significant Bit, examination of the first bit of data shifted out of a component during a test data scan sequence immediate following exit from Test-Logic-Reset controller state shows whether such a register is included in the design.
 When the IDCODE instruction is selected, the operation of the test logic has no effect on the operation of the on-chip system logic as required by the IEEE 1149.1 standard.